TurboGears/Ming/docs/tour.rst

     >>> page['title']
     'MyPage'

-As you can see, Ming documents can be accessed either using dictionary-style lookups (`page['title']`) or attribute-style lookups (`page.title`).
+As you can see, Ming :class:`documents <ming.base.Document>` can be accessed either using dictionary-style lookups (`page['title']`) or attribute-style lookups (`page.title`).
 In fact, all Ming documents are `dict` subclasses, so all the standard methods on Python `dict` objects  are available.

-In order to actually interact with the database, Ming provides a standard attribute `.m`, short for "manager", on each mapped class.
+In order to actually interact with the database, Ming provides a standard attribute `.m`, short for :class:`Manager <ming.base.Manager>`, on each mapped class.
 In order to save the document we just created to the database, for instance, we would simply type::

     >>> page.m.save()